Email FacebookTwitterMenu burgerClose thin

 When considering how to allocate assets by age, whether you’re weighing a 70/30 vs. 80/20 asset allocation or something else, it helps to look at the historical returns and your personal timeline for investing.
 The stock market moves in cycles and there are inevitably periods where stocks perform better than others.

-Looking at historical returns can give you perspective on how a particular asset allocation strategy has performed over time.
-Past performance is no guarantee of future results, but it can give you an idea of what level of returns you’re likely to see in your portfolio over time.
+Examining historical returns can provide insight into how a particular asset allocation strategy has performed over time.
+Past performance is no guarantee of future results, but it can give you an idea of the level of returns you’re likely to see in your portfolio over time.

 As you get closer to retirement, it’s natural to make a shift toward more conservative investments.
 If you’re using the 70/30 or 80/20 model, for example, those might flip in retirement.
 So you might invest 30% or 20% in stocks in your 60s and beyond while allocating the remaining 70% or 80% to fixed income.